Archive for the ‘Volunteerism’ Category

 Do these excuses sound like similar phrases that have come out of your mouth this past month?
 Well, it is good you are looking at today’s post.
 Let’s find solutions to these excuses.
 You do not have to be super volunteer to help your community.
 Make baby steps.
 No one completes their resolutions over night; if we did losing weight would be number one on our lists!

 Excuse #1: You may be extremely busy, and volunteering just does not have a place on your schedule.
-Okay, so you cannot go out on a Saturday morning and volunteer physically to a soup kitchen or volunteer for a Habitat for Humanity build.
+Okay, so you can’t go out on a Saturday morning and volunteer physically to a soup kitchen or volunteer for a Habitat for Humanity build.
 But you can…

 • Donate canned goods to a food bank or soup kitchen